-By Peter Lance April 4th, 2016.
-What follows is the five-part investigative series I wrote in 2014, published in The Santa Barbara News-Press.
-It prompted an FBI-DOJ investigation that ultimately led to a settlement for the family of crash victim Mallory Rae Dies; a $2.5 million dollar award which they’ve used to set up a foundation dedicated to reducing the number of DUI deaths and injuries throughout Santa Barbara County.
+My investigation into the manslaughter hit and run murder of Mallory Rae Dies, prompted an FBI-DOJ investigation that ultimately led to a settlement for the Dies family; a $2.5 million dollar award which they’ve used to set up a foundation dedicated to reducing the number of DUI deaths and injuries throughout Santa Barbara County.
 But while there was a resolution of the civil wrongful death claim, a number of questions in the criminal investigation remain unanswered, which is why I’ve stayed on the story.

 Those questions are particularly troubling because of the parties involved.
 As it turned out, Raymond Victor Morua III, the driver who killed Mallory — now serving 20 years to life in state prison — was working at the time of the collision for veteran Congresswoman Lois Capps, perhaps the most powerful and influential Member of Congress in California.